JemRF/RF-Documentation/pages/mydoc/cr2032_battery_testing.md

 While the Duracell CR2032 appears a performance winner, the NightKonic performed almost as well.
 The real difference is toward the end of life, the NightKonic results between batteries varies, where the Duracell appears more consistent.
 From cost to performance, the extra long run time of the Duracell makes it a battery worth considering; but with NightKonic at one quarter the cost of the Duracell, the NightKonic appears to be a good choice.

 For my sensor needs, there was not the difference between batteries that I was expecting.
-For our bathroom scales, car fobs, a burst used to lock and unlock the car and remotes to change the TV channels, there is not much difference at all (well OK, channel surfers maybe).
+For our bathroom scales, key fobs, a burst used to lock and unlock the car and remotes to change the TV channels, there is not much difference at all (well OK, channel surfers maybe).

 The last question of will the pulse testing change the power curve, the answer is No. The only difference is the drop off is slower than a steady state load.
 That's not a real surprise.